 - Participate in COVID-19 related training and instruction.

 - Follow established work procedures and instructions as directed by the employer or supervisor.

 - Report any unsafe conditions or acts to the supervisor.

-- Know how and when to report exposure incidents.
+- Know how and when to report suspected exposure incidents.

 Service operations managers (operations forepersons)

-- Maintaining an inventory of PPE for custodians, cleaning and disinfectant products, and well-maintained equipment used for cleaning and disinfecting.
+- Maintain an inventory of PPE for custodians, cleaning and disinfectant products, and well-maintained equipment used for cleaning and disinfecting.

-- Providing adequate instruction to custodians on the hazards associated with cleaning work areas and on the safe work procedures specified in this exposure control plan.
+- Provide adequate instruction to custodians on the hazards associated with cleaning work areas and on the safe work procedures specified in this exposure control plan.

-- Directing the work in a manner that ensures the risk to custodians is minimized and adequately controlled.
+- Direct the work in a manner that ensures the risk to custodians is minimized and adequately controlled.

-- Revising the work schedule to ensure priority intensive cleaning of impacted work area surfaces and touch points.
+- Revise the work schedule to ensure priority intensive cleaning of impacted work area surfaces and touch points.